-1. Introduction
+1 Introduction

-This draft Planning Obligations and Affordable Housing Supplementary Planning Document (SPD) builds upon policies within the City Plan 2019-2040.
-This draft SPD does not introduce new planning policies into Westminster's Development Plan.
-When adopted, it will be a material planning consideration.
+This Planning Obligations and Affordable Housing Supplementary Planning Document (SPD) builds upon policies within the City Plan 2019-2040 (2021).
+This SPD does not introduce new planning policies into Westminster's Development Plan.
+This SPD is a material planning consideration when determining planning applications in Westminster.